~ The Ebenezer Foundry of

 "I have just turned to Mr Elliot's letter and will transcribe part of his words - 'I have still thirteen letters of Mr S. which (with others if I can recover them) I will forward as requested in about a week.'
 So that my dear Sir we may both be easy upon the subject; I must however repeat my regret, that it has occasioned you so much trouble."

-the Ebenezer Research Foundry Article called A letter from Elliott to
+Foundry Article called A letter from Elliott to Otley

 Charles Reece Pemberton (1790 - 1840)

-Pemberton through Francis Place & the two men became close friends, often
+met Pemberton through Francis Place & the two men became close

-seven years before becoming an actor & theatre manager in the West Indies.
+before becoming an actor & theatre manager in the West Indies.
+Like

 Back home, Pemberton became a distinguished Shakespearean actor.
 He also took up lecturing & gave talks on his travels and lectures on drama & Shakespeare at Mechanics' Institutes including the one in Sheffield where Elliott was Vice-President.
+Pemberton lectured in Sheffield in 1834, 1835 (twice) and 1838.
+He was a very popular figure when he was in Sheffield and was wined and dined by a group of men which included Elliott, John Fowler and T. A. Ward.
+It is clear from Elliott's poems that he took Pemberton walking while he was visiting Sheffield.
 When Pemberton was taken seriously ill, Elliott referred to him as "poor Charles Pemberton, the Miles Gordon of social improvement."
 (Miles Gordon was the central character of the Corn Law Rhymer's poem "The Ranter").
 Elliott went on to write a poem about his friend's death called "Poor Charles."
+[The poem was set to music by another Unitarian, the gifted Eliza Flower].
 Pemberton also gets a mention in Elliott's poem "The Chained Eagle," while in "Roch Abbey" Pemberton is acclaimed as :-

 "To truth a martyr, hated and belied;